-We have presented a few of the more frequently asked questions below to assist you.
-Please take this time to review the information below.
+We have presented a few of the more frequently asked questions below to help you.
+Please take this time to review the information provided to assist you.

 Application Categories & Québec Residency